-Our Murloc Shaman deck list guide features the best Saviors of Uldum deck list for Season 66 of Hearthstone (September 2019).
+Our Murloc Shaman deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
 Our Murloc Shaman guide also contains Mulligan advice, card combos and strategy tips.

 In the latest version of our guide to playing Murloc Shaman, we’ve gathered together the best deck list that’s seeing play in Hearthstone right now.
 Further down, you’ll also find some general tips and tricks on how to play the deck, as well as a breakdown on all the important card combos you can find in Murloc Shaman.

 Murloc Shaman deck list and strategy

-Murloc Shaman has been a fantastic deck for a while now, and has even gained a couple of unessential tools in the Saviors of Uldum expansion.
+Murloc Shaman has been a fantastic deck for a while now, and it's pretty much the same as it's always been.
 Below is the most popular deck list at the moment, which should be easy enough to get the hang of.

 |2 x Spawnpool Forager||2 x Murloc Tidecaller|

 |1 x Firemancer Flurgl||2 x Lushwater Murcenary|

 |1 x Cagematch Custodian||2 x Lushwater Scout|

 |2 x South Coast Chieftain||2 x Murloc Tidehunter|